foresterre/foresterre.github.io/content/posts/2023-04-19_todo_macro_api_design.md

 Let's look at an example, [imagine](https://github.com/foresterre/rust-releases) we're re-designing a Rust API to fetch Rust releases metadata.

-Let's first protpotype a few data structures around the concept of "releases":
+Let's first prototype a few data structures around the concept of "releases":

 ```rust
 /// A data structure consisting of the set of known Rust releases.